sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 A [multi-version upgrade](../../updates/index.md#multi-version-upgrades) is a downtime-incurring upgrade from version 3.20 or later to any future version.
 Multi-version upgrades will run both schema and data migrations to ensure the data available from the instance remains available post-upgrade.

+> NOTE: It is highly recommended to **take an up-to-date snapshot of your databases** prior to starting a multi-version upgrade.
+The upgrade process aggressively mutates the shape and contents of your database, and undiscovered errors in the migration process or unexpected environmental differences may cause an unusable instance or data loss.
+>
+> We recommend performing the entire upgrade procedure on an idle clone of the production instance and switch traffic over on success, if possible.
+This may be low-effort for installations with a canary environment or a blue/green deployment strategy.
+>
+> **If you do not feel confident running this process solo**, contact customer support team to help guide you thorough the process.

 **Before performing a multi-version upgrade**:

-- **Take an up-to-date snapshot of your databases.** We are unable to exhaustively test all upgrade paths or catch all possible edge cases in a customer environment.
-The upgrade process aggressively mutates the shape and contents of your database, and uncaught errors in the migration process or unexpected environmental differences may cause data loss. **If you do not feel confident running this process solo**, contact customer support team to help walk you thorough the process.
-- If possible, upgrade an idle clone of the production instance and switch traffic over on success.
-This may be low-effort for installations with a canary environment or a blue/green deployment strategy.
-- Run the `migrator` drift detection on your current version to detect and repair any database schema discrepencies.
-Running with an unexpected schema may cause a painful upgrade process that may require engineering support.
-See the [command documentation](./../../how-to/manual_database_migrations.md#drift) for additional details.
+- Read our [update policy](../../updates/index.md#update-policy) to learn about Sourcegraph updates.
+- Find the entries that apply to the version range you're passing through in the [update notes for Sourcegraph with Kubernetes](../../updates/kubernetes.md#multi-version-upgrade-procedure).

 To perform a multi-version upgrade on a Sourcegraph instance running on Kubernetes with Helm: